okkays/neeva-colors/README.md

 Color scheme selection chrome extension for neeva.com.

-Currently only has gruvbox as an option - pull requests welcome!
+Currently only has a few options - pull requests welcome!

 ## Examples